rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- ✅ HMR when edit class methods (GmGraph)
-  - bizarre: HMR/react-refresh works when classes start with lowercase letter!
+- ✅ replace "stage" with "wire"
 - `useImperativeHandle` rather than providing an api?
 - NavDemo1 init race condition?

 - ✅ spawn has format `spawn rob ["$( position )"]`
-- NavDemo1 has 2 or more geomorphs
+- ✅ NavDemo1 has 2 or more geomorphs
 - Stage can access spawnPoints from useGeomorphData

 - 🚧 `NavDemo1`